 The loss function remains as in~\eqref{lossfunction1}.
 The optimal coefficient vector is

 Whereas in the uncorrelated setting, the optimizer happened to find a parameterization close to the true process, in the correlated case it settled on a different (but still effective) minimizer.
-The minimum value of the loss function $L(\ell)$ was $1.46 \times 10^{-3}$, indicating a strong overall fit to market prices, albeit slightly less precise than in the uncorrelated case.
-To assess pointwise accuracy in implied volatility, we compute the absolute errors
+The minimum value of the loss function $L(\ell)$ was $1.46 \times 10^{-3}$, slightly less precise than in the uncorrelated case.
+Figure~\ref{figComparisonIVols2} provides a visual comparison of the two calibrated surfaces.